Skip to main content

 2. Contribution Requirements for Named Gifts for Facilities

-1. A benefactor wishing the college to name a college facility must commit to donating 50 percent of the funding of new construction, major renovations and the costs of maintaining the facility.
+1. A benefactor wishing the college to name the entirety of a college structure must commit to donating at least 30 percent of the funding for new construction or a comparable amount for an existing structure.

 2. A benefactor must enter into a gift agreement with the college.
 The gift agreement’s terms for payment must not exceed five years.